Selling On Poshmark

 However, for other sales, they come from deals offered by the seller to the “likers” of that item, or from appearing in the main feed (or party) of a user.
 So, your job is to get as many likes as possible on an item, and discount it enough in the “offer to likers” functionality that someone bites on it.

 As a prerequisite, you should list your item 10% - 20% higher than what you would like to “offer to likers”.
 That way, you can have a large discount and still make the money you want to be paid (it might be a little less after back-and-forth offers with the customer).

 Sharing your own items will get your items put at the top of “recently shared” lists, and it will get it in front of your followers.
 Following users will get people to check out your closet (they might like some items or share some of your items).
 Sharing other closet’s items will give them incentive to follow you or share your items back.

-Using Closet Assistant, you can share items automatically while you do other things (like list items, run errands, or even sleep).
+Using Closet Tools, you can share items automatically while you do other things (like list items, run errands, or even sleep).
 You can rack up lots of shares and follows in a very short amount of time.
 This helps you get lots of likes on your items, and then helps you sell them in the end.

 If you liked this blog post, share it!
 Thanks for reading, and I hope it helps you generate lots of sales.